Louise Ferguson, Skinny Tan Founder discovers the new way to advertise:-

 The model shots often inviting the same question

-"lovely picture but what does your tan look like on a real women?"
+"lovely picture but what does your tan look like on real women?"

-That question makes me think that women are no longer comparing themselves to models and are more aware than ever that this image is not real, acheivable or even desirable..
+That question makes me think that women are no longer comparing themselves to models and are more aware than ever that this image is not real, achievable or even (dare i say it) desirable..

 Besides as the creator of Skinny Tan showing real women made sense to me.
 I am a happy size 14-16 myself.
 I feel slimmer with a tan but have no desire to be stick thin.
 I have a daughter who I prefer to teach the beauty of being kind and smart and confident than I ever would allow to define herself by the number on a scale.

 And for Skinny Tan showing real women in our tan was easy.

 Why?
 Because every week more and more women were loving the streak free results and sharing their photos.
 No professional airbrushing simply home snaps of various body parts - mostly legs - sometimes they had their husband or their pet or their teenage daugher or holiday tent in the shot.
 But thats because they were always authentic and very real.

 "Real photos are great but you need a brand identity" OR "You should use models like other tanning brands as its obviously what works."

 But thanks to social media I could see that for our tanning brand it wasn't working for us in the same way.

 Thousands of comments everyday from women were proof enough to me that perhaps perceptions were slowly starting to change.
 Real beautiful confident women with every body type and size and fabulous women of all ages and from all walks of life didn't mean we had no brand identity it WAS our brand identity.